 Be My Valentine: 10 Polish Quotes About Love

 Love is often considered the greatest feeling on Earth – poets, writers and philosophers have grappled with it since the beginning of time.
-Getting together, breaking up, love towards all of mankind, true love: Culture.pl breaks down love in ten quotes by Polish writers.
+Getting together, breaking up, love towards all of mankind, true love: Culture.pl breaks down love in 10 quotes by Polish writers.

-Due to its importance in our lives, love has concerned poets, writers, philosophers and, more or less, everybody else, since as far as anyone can remember.
-Already The Epic Of Gilgamesh, dating back to ca. 2100 B.C. and considered the oldest piece of literature to have survived to our times, revolves around love – between two friends, the titular Gilgamesh and Enkidu.
+Due to its importance in our lives, love has concerned poets, writers, philosophers and, more or less, everybody else, since as far back as anyone can remember.
+As early as The Epic Of Gilgamesh, dating back to ca. 2100 B.C. and considered the oldest piece of literature to have survived to our times, revolves around love – between two friends, the titular Gilgamesh and Enkidu.
 Józef Wittlin, the poet and writer who translated the Mesopotamian epic into Polish in 1922, added the following dedication to his translation:

 There’s such heat, such swelter, in this strange song from afar,